-The open bow section of your boat has removable cushions.
-The center section may be equipped with an optional filler cushion which can be removed and stored in the trunk or under the observer's seat.
-Storage can be accessed by removing the other cushions.
+The open bow section of your boat has been equipped with either removable or hinged cushions to allow access to storage.
+The center section may be equipped with an optional cushion which can be removed and stored in the trunk or under the observer's seat.

-Driver's Seat Adjustment
+Driver's Seat Adjustment - GS20/GS22/GS24/S21/S23